ahm4dd/langg/README.md

 # Langg (Simple Dictionary)

-Langg is a dictionary simulation (built with Java) designed to demonstrate Data Structures and Algorithms (DSA) concepts that we studied at Tishk International University (TIU).
+Langg is a dictionary simulation (built with Java) designed to demonstrate Data Structures and Algorithms (DSA) concepts (Taught at TIU).

 This project implements a **Hybrid Storage System**, storing words in both a `HashMap` and a `TreeSet` for comparison.